 Now that you have your Moonlander in place, it’s time to start typing!

-Your keyboard comes preloaded with the default layout shown below, explore on your own or start a guided tour by clicking the Tour this layout button above the layout!
+Explore on your own or start a guided tour by clicking the Tour this layout button above the layout!

 One of the best ways to get started with your new keyboard is to use the Live Training mode.
 This feature shows your keymap dynamically on your screen, in real-time, including all layer changes.
 Here's how it works: